EllingtonKirby/EllingtonKirby.github.io/posts/polysemanticity.markdown

 In a large language model, all we get is text as input, and produce text as output.
 We never explicitly select which features the LLM should use.
 The model needs to learn to make connections between pieces of text itself in the training process in order to best achieve its given goal: predicting the next part of the phrase.
 And remember, this process is happening on a massive set of numbers inside the model, making it very difficult for a human to look at and understand.
 Given this predicament, we can't really locate a specific part of the model that handles any one job, such as generating the word "pancakes", or refusing to generate text of a violent nature.

-The valuable contribution of this paper is to try and map the parts of the brain the language model to specific and isolated features.
+The valuable contribution of this paper is to try and map the parts of the brain of the language model to specific and isolated features.
 Then we can attempt to use these features to understand why the language model responds in a particular way to a given prompt.

 For example if we input "I'm so sad..." it would be amazing if we could find a feature in the model representing sadness, then see that it lights up in some way for the next prediction.
 And then if we could force that part of the model to be lower than normal, maybe it would prevent the model from producing sad text.
 And maybe forcing it to be higher than normal would make the model behave like a moody teenager.